 SVOP (Small Vessel Operator Proficiency) is a marine training requirement.
 Gone are the days when someone could just learn a vessel, run it, and take passengers, cargo or fish around without showing a proof of competency.
-While most of us believe that experience is king, the marine industry (just like trucking, carpentry, driving machinery, forestry and almost all other trades in western Canada) regulation is changing to reflect the times.
+While most of us believe that experience is king, the marine industry (just like trucking, carpentry, driving machinery, forestry and almost all other trades in Canada) regulation is changing to reflect the times.
 And in today’s world, professionals need to show “ticketed” proof, even after a lifetime of experience.

-The SVOP is appropriate for vessels 5 Tons or Less, for passenger boats (less than 12 passengers - sport-fishing, crew boats, whale-watching, water taxi) for Cargo vessels and for Commercial Fishing vessels less than 15 Tonnes.
+The SVOP is appropriate to operate vessels 5 Tonnes or less, for passenger boats (less than 12 passengers - sport-fishing, crew boats, whale-watching, water taxi) for Cargo vessels and for Commercial Fishing vessels less than 15 Tonnes.
 Regulations are set to change, so please stay tuned to this website for updates.

 SVOP training involves becoming familiar with navigation, vessel construction and stability, collision avoidance and navigation safety, ropework, anchoring and vessel maneuvering, Canada Shipping Act, pollution prevention regulation, geography and chart construction, electronic navigation (radar and chart plotter), meteorology, tides and currents and much more.